MansiPandey-2002/JAVA_basix/README.md

 ## Introduction

-Welcome to the internal implementations of Data Structures and Algorithms (DSA) in C. This repository contains various code snippets of DSA implementations and how they all work behind the scenes.
+Welcome to the internal implementations in Java.
+This repository contains various code snippets of Java implementations and how they all work behind the scenes.
 ## Table of Contents